-Meningococcal conjugate vaccine (MCV4) -- These include Menactra and Menveo.
+- Meningococcal conjugate vaccine (MCV4): Menactra (MenACWY-DT) and Menveo (MenACWY-CRM)

 MCV4 and MPSV4 can prevent 70% of the types of meningococcal disease.
-Both are effective in nine out of 10 people.
-MCV4 tends to give longer protection and is better at preventing transmission of the disease.
+Both work in nine out of 10 people.
+Serogroup B vaccine is also available.

-- People who think they've been exposed to meningococcal meningitis
+- Those who think they've been in contact with people who have meningococcal meningitis

 - Travelers to areas of the world, such as Africa, where meningococcal disease is common

-- People with a damaged spleen or with terminal complement component deficiency, which is an immune system disorder
+- People with a damaged spleen or with an immune system disorder called terminal complement component deficiency

-- Lab personnel who are often exposed to the meningococcal bacteria
+- Workers in labs who are often in contact with meningococcal bacteria

-Mild pain or redness at the injection site is common and should not be a problem.
-But call your health care provider right away if you have a strong reaction to the vaccine.
-This includes a high fever, weakness, or signs of an allergic reaction, such as trouble breathing, a fast heartbeat, or dizziness.
+You may get mild pain or redness at the spot where you get the shot.
+Call your doctor right away if you have a strong reaction to the vaccine, such as a high fever, weakness, or signs of an allergic reaction, such as trouble breathing, a fast heartbeat, or dizziness.

 Other Vaccines to Prevent Meningitis